hrmcardle0/k8s-security-examples/NetworkPolicy/README.md

 `ingress.yaml` - ingress pod

+`calico-example.yaml` - example of a Calico network policy

 ## Usage

 Apply this example by first applying the `default-deny-all` policy.
 This will block all traffic within the cluster, and should be the default when standing up new clusters.
 This allows you to build your allow rules with a default-deny backing any traffic now allowed.